dsantra2/DistBalancing/README.md

 #### 4. Distribution Balancing (Optimization)
 * **`distbalance(treatment, covariate, name, bandwidth, lambda)`**: The core optimization routine.
-    * **Goal:** Find weights that minimize the Maximum Mean Discrepancy (MMD) between treatment groups while satisfying constraints (weights sum to sample sizes).
+    * **Goal:** Find weights that minimize the Characteristic Function Distance (CFD) between treatment groups while satisfying constraints (weights sum to sample sizes).
     * **Method:** Solves a Quadratic Programming (QP) problem using the `optiSolve` package.
     * **Regularization:** Adds a ridge term $\lambda = 1/N^2$ to the diagonal of the $Q$ matrix for stability.